-AW INAPPROPRIATE AND DISRUPTIVE BEHAVIORS AND LEVELS OF RESPONSE USE LOWEST LEVEL INDICATED FIRST KEY: Level 2: Intensive Support Staff Level 4: Request for Long Term Level 1: Classroom Support and Level 3: Short Term Suspension and Appropriate Administration -Suspension. - may be appropriate when Student Support Team - may be may be appropriate when supports appropriate when student has no interventions and supports have have been put in place in the been put in place but the behavior prior incidents and interventions classroom to address behavior but is escalating (repeated offenses). have not been put in place. the behavior has continued to negatively affect the learning of the students and others. ΜΔΝ REFER LAW ENFORCEMENT INAPPROPRIATE LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 FOR ADVICE BEHAVIOR DIVERSION OR FURTHER ACTION Trespassing May be used if Being on school property without √ 1 1 approved by the Chief of Schools May be used if Being on school property while approved by the suspended or expelled.
-Chief of Schools / $\checkmark$ / √ Breaking and entering Bomb/Gun Threat ✓ And ✓ And ✓ And ✓ And Threat Threat Threat Threat Assessment Assessment Assessment Assessment May be used if ✓ And ✓ And ✓ And ✓ And Threat approved by the Threat Threat Threat Assessment Chief of Schools Assessment Assessment Assessment Weapons, Firearms and Explosives (at school, school-sponsored activities, or when involved in incidents affecting the safety or welfare of the school community) Firearms (possession of a firearm as defined in 18 USC 921 of the federal code - i.e., handguns, rifles, MUST BE shotguns, and bombs) REPORTED TO LAW Suspension for no less than one ENFORCEMENT calendar year is mandated by state law for firearms violations, but can Education Law be modified on a case-by-case basis §3214(3)(d) by Rochester City School District Superintendent (Education Law Other guns or weapons which could cause bodily harm (i.e., loaded BB MUST BE guns, pellet guns, knives, paint ball REPORTED TO gun, silencer or other weapon that LAW ENFORCEMENT could cause serious bodily harm or look like a gun).
-Possession of objects that resemble a gun or weapon but are unlikely to May be used if cause bodily harm (i.e., water guns, toy guns, unloaded or inoperable permission.
+ΛV INAPPROPRIATE AND DISRUPTIVE BEHAVIORS AND LEVELS OF RESPONSE USE LOWEST LEVEL INDICATED FIRST KEY: Level 2: Intensive Support Staff Level 4: Request for Long Term Level 1: Classroom Support and Level 3: Short Term Suspension and Appropriate Administration -Suspension. - may be appropriate when Student Support Team - may be may be appropriate when supports appropriate when student has no interventions and supports have have been put in place in the been put in place but the behavior prior incidents and interventions classroom to address behavior but is escalating (repeated offenses). have not been put in place. the behavior has continued to negatively affect the learning of the students and others.
+REFER TO MAY LAW ENFORCEMENT INAPPROPRIATE LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 FOR ADVICE BEHAVIOR DIVERSION OR FURTHER ACTION NS11 - Trespassing May be used if Being on school property without √ ✓ ✓ approved by the permission.
+Chief of Schools May be used if Being on school property while 1 ~ ~ approved by the suspended or expelled.
+Chief of Schools √ ✓ √ √ Breaking and entering SSEC6 - Bomb Threat (a telephoned, written, or electronic message that a bomb, explosive, or chemical or biological weapon has been or will be placed on school property) ✓ And ✓ And ✓ And ✓ And Threat Threat Threat Threat K to grade 6 Assessment Assessment Assessment Assessment ✓ And ✓ And ✓ And ✓ And May be used if approved by the Grades 7 to 12 Threat Threat Threat Threat Chief of Schools Assessment Assessment Assessment Assessment SSEC8 - Threat of School Violence (Other than Bomb Threat or False Alarm) (a verbal, telephoned, written or electronic message of a threat of violence on school property or at a school related function) ✓ And ✓ And ✓ And ✓ And Threat Threat Threat K to grade 6 Threat ssessment states and s ssessment Assessment ssessment ✓ And ✓ And ✓ And ✓ And May be used if Threat approved by the Grades 7 to 12 Threat Threat Threat Assessment ssessment ssessment ssessment Chief of Schools

-BB guns, pellet guns).
+LEGAL/LAW INAPPROPRIATE AND DISRUPTIVE BEHAVIORS AND LEVELS OF RESPONSE Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place.
+Level 2: Intensive Support Staff and Appropriate Administration - may be dent has no iterventions EVEL INDICATED FIRST Level 3: Short Term Suspension - may be appropriate when interventions and supports have been put in place but the behavior is escalating (repeated offenses).
+Level 4: Request for Long Term Suspension.
+INAPPROPRIATE BEHAVIOR LEVEL 1 LEVEL 2 LEVEL 3 LEVI EL 4 MAY REFER TO LAW ENFORCEMENT FOR ADVICE, DIVERSION OR FURTHER ACTION SSEC4 - Weapons Possession Firearms (possession of a fire defined in 18 USC 921 of the federal code - i.e., handguns, shotguns, and bombs) Suspension for no less than or calendar year is mandated by law for firearms violations, by be modified on a case-by-case by Rochester City School Dis Superintendent (Education La §3214(3)(d)). rifles, ne state ut can e basis strict V MUST BE REPORTED TO LAW ENFORCEMENT Education Law §3214(3)(d) Other guns or weapons which could cause bodily harm (i.e., loaded BB guns, pellet guns, knives, paint ball gun, silencer or other weapon that could cause serious bodily harm or look like a gun). ~ ~ ~ MUST BE REPORTED TO LAW ENFORCEMENT NS14 - Resembled Weapons Possession Possession of objects that resemble a gun or weapon but are unlikely to cause bodily harm (i.e., water guns, toy guns, unloaded or inoperable BB guns, pellet guns). ✓ ✓ ~ ~ May be used if approved by the Chief of Schools